 The most common problems with systems nowadays are related to wifi, fan control, RGB lighting, and audio which are due to not using the drivers and utilities that come with the motherboard.
 You should download the necessary drivers from your motherboard’s manufacturer’s website for full compatibility with peripherals that directly connect to the motherboard.

 Sometimes RAM sticks stop working suddenly and you have no idea what caused this to happen.
 Before you try to replace your RAM modules try cleaning both the DIMM slots and RAM modules.

 You can use a sheet of paper and fold it several times to make it thick enough to cover the area inside the DIMM slot for cleaning.
 For cleaning the RAM sticks, use an eraser and rub the RAM pins.

-Current-gen processors from AMD and Intel perform better if accompanied with a highly clocked RAM kit.
+Current-gen processors from AMD and Intel perform better if accompanied by a highly clocked RAM kit.
 The more the clock speed, the better will be the performance in gaming and memory-dependent programs.
-Though it has a limit after which you will be actually going to see lower performance.
+Though it has a limit after which you will be actually going to see the lower performance.
 So, it’s recommended that you stick to the ideal frequency of your RAM kit for optimal performance.

 Hard drive maintenance

-The first step of maintaining the hard drives starts right where when you make partition in Windows installation.
-You should ensure that you make big enough partition for the C drive where your OS will be stored.
+The first step of maintaining the hard drives starts right where when you make a partition in Windows installation.
+You should ensure that you make a big enough partition for the C drive where your OS will be stored.
 As this drive eventually gets filled up with many residual files and software, you don’t want to format your hard drive, again and again, to clean up space.